 Power Generation equipment: battery storage, turbines, gensets, independent power plants, chillers, and more.

-Professional Team and College Sports Equipment
+Professional Teams and College Sports Equipment

 Allows businesses to deduct the full purchase price of qualifying new and used equipment or software during the tax year it was placed in service.
 Even though you only pay a fraction of the expense through lease payments.
 Instead of reducing reserves with an outright equipment purchase.